pereznetworks/Library-Manager/README.md

         queries/views and/or associations for filtering loans and books table

+        create loan - book and patron drop menus these are static at this time
+          need build these from books in the database also need exclude books already loaned out

+        DONE with R in db C.R.U.D. ops

   DOING:

         using Sequelize models to create, read, update, delete (CRUD) the data

+          done with R in CRUD
-          currently working on R in CRUD
+          currently working on Create in CRUD

-          create loan - book and patron drop menus these are static at this time
-            need build these from books in the database also need exclude books already loaned out

   NEXT: